adityakanu/Todays-Movie/README.md

 - [x] Integrate Movie Database API
 - [ ] Implement User Authentication
     - [ ] Allow Users to Save Favorites
-- [ ] Enhance UI/UX for Mobile Devices
+- [ ] Add Discover and Trending Pages

 See the [open issues](https://github.com/adityakanu/todays-movie/issues) for a full list of proposed features and known issues.